MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-distribute.md

 You don't have to sign your app before you submit it to the store.

+>[!IMPORTANT]
+> If you plan to publish your app to the Windows Store, make sure that your app operates correctly on devices that run Windows 10 S. This is a store requirement.
+See [Test your Windows app for Windows 10  S](desktop-to-uwp-test-windows-s.md).

 ## Distribute your app without placing it onto the Windows Store

 If you'd rather distribute your app without using the store, you can manually distribute apps to one or more devices.